Kitchen Sink Won’t Drain Not Clogged Guide

 During your cleaning, have you ever come across butter or bacon fat sitting in a cooking pan at room temperature?

-This is the time when you wash it faster down the sink drain after rinsing the pan never knowing that they can harm your pipes.
+This is the time when you wash it faster down the sink drain after rinsing the pan never knowing that it can harm your pipes.

 Grease and oil will congeal at room temperature: that is why when dumped down a kitchen sink adds another build-up layer to the pipes leading to clogging.